tfhe/tfhe/README.md

 # TFHE
 Fast Fully Homomorphic Encryption Library over the Torus

+This library is the original version of TFHE that implements the base arithmetic and functionalities (bootstrapped and leveled).
+If you need an enhanced API with some additional and more recent features of TFHE, or numpy integration, you can consult the [<span>Concrete library</span>](https://github.com/zama-ai/concrete){:target="_blank"}.

 **version 1.1** -- *Updated security parameters release date: 2020.02.21*

 **version 1.0** -- *first release date: 2017.05.02*